mainwp/mainwp/readme.txt

 * Added New Hooks for Extensions
 * Fixed Backups allowing special characters that caused backups to fail
 * Fixed Text on Backup popup
-* Fixed Issue in how categories tree displayed
+* Fixed Issue in how the categories tree displayed
 * Fixed Exclude folders and categories duplicated in the select list when selecting child sites fast
 * Fixed Error on the first install that occurred on some Dashboards
 * Fixed Issue where the upper sync button did not activate when there are posts/pages with HTML tags in the title